David J. Anderson

 Director, Tianqiao and Chrissy Chen Institute for Neuroscience and interim Director, T&C Chen Center for Systems Neuroscience

-David Anderson is Caltech's Seymour Benzer Professor of Biology and an investigator of the Howard Hughes Medical Institute.
+David Anderson is the Seymour Benzer Professor of Biology, the Leadership Chair and Director of the Tianqiao and Chrissy Chen Institute for Neuroscience at Caltech and an investigator of the Howard Hughes Medical Institute.
 He received his AB from Harvard University (biochemical sciences, summa cum laude) and his PhD in cell biology from the Rockefeller University, where he trained with Nobel Laureate Günter Blobel, and did his postdoctoral training at Columbia University with Nobel Laureate Richard Axel.

 Anderson's research focuses on the study of neural circuits that control emotional behaviors in animal models.
 He has been at the forefront of developing and applying new technologies for neural-circuit manipulation, such as optogenetics and pharmacogenetics, to the study of emotional behaviors such as fear, anxiety, and aggression in both mice and the fruit fly Drosophila melanogaster.
 His work in mice is currently focused on limbic circuits, including the amygdala and hypothalamus, and their role in aggression.